It is natural to feel hungry every few hours, but being hungry almost directly after a meal – that’s a sign of trouble.

 But what could the reason for this hunger be?

-Here are 9 common health issues that cause constant hunger…
+Here are 9 common health issues that cause these constant cravings…

 Since your body turns sugar in the food you eat into energy, when diabetes prevents this sugar to reach your cells, this sugar goes to waste instead of being used as energy.
 When this sugar goes to waste your body feels that you need to eat more food in order to get more energy.